 A Lifelong Athlete

 From the time I was 3 years old all the way through graduate school I was always part of a team and competing at a high level.
 Despite no longer being on an organized team I still identify as an athlete and don’t think that will ever change.
-That’s why becoming an online running coach and personal trainer is deeply rewarding for me.
+Working as an online personal trainer and running coach allows me to help others fall in love with the process of improving their fitness.

 After I finished my collegiate rowing career I felt a bit lost when it came to exercising – I’d never had to plan it out myself or schedule time to do it.
 I had been attending scheduled practices my whole life and never had to decide what I wanted to do for the day’s workout.
 After some time off, I finally found outlets in running and strength training.